TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 <img src="Modules/MISC/Images/FormatOverview.jpg" align="right" width="70%" />

 **Note:** When you want to load Neuropixels recordings from the Open Ephys GUI with NEO, it does not support having multiple recording folder within the same session, i.e. when acquisition was stopped and started again within the same recording session.
 To handle and concatonate multiple recordings within the same session, use the MATLAB internal library!
-Switching the Formate to save and load back into MATLAB to the costume format
+Switching the Formate to save and load back into MATLAB to the costum format

 **Note:** When using NEO to extract data from a raw recording, make sure there are no additional files or folder within the recording folder other than those that come from the recording software!
 Otherwise NEO might not detect the format correctly or at all.